Peter Fonda: Easy Rider

 Fonda produced, co-wrote and starred in Easy Rider (1969), directed by Dennis Hopper.
-Easy Rider is about two long-haired bikers traveling through the southwestern and southern United States where they encounter intolerance and violence.
-Fonda played "Wyatt", a charismatic, laconic man whose motorcycle jacket bore a large American flag across the back.
-Dennis Hopper played the garrulous "Billy".
+Easy Rider is about two long-haired bikers traveling on shiny chopper motorcycles through the southwestern and southern United States until they encounter intolerance and violence.
+The two perform motorcycles stunts at county fairs.
+Fonda played "Wyatt", a charismatic, laconic man who performed as Captain America.
+His motorcycle jacket bore a large American flag across the back, and stars&stripes were painted on the gas tank and helmet.
+Dennis Hopper played his sidekick, the garrulous "Billy".
+Luke Askew was the stranger on the highway, the first passenger picked up by Fonda.
 Jack Nicholson played George Hanson, an alcoholic civil rights lawyer who rides along with them.
 Fonda co-wrote the screenplay with Terry Southern and Hopper.

-Fonda tried to secure financing from Roger Corman and American International Pictures (AIP), with whom he had made The Wild Angels and The Trip, but they were reluctant to finance a film directed by Hopper.
-They succeeded in getting money from Columbia Pictures.
-Hopper filmed the cross-country road trip depicted almost entirely on location.
+In 1967, Fonda tried to secure financing from Roger Corman and American International Pictures (AIP), with whom he had made The Wild Angels and The Trip.
+While promoting the films with a Wild Angelsposter in which Bruce Dern was his passenger on a Harley chopper, he had the idea to make a road movie with two characters, initially called The Loners.
+With support from Cliff Vaughs, Ben Hardy an others, former LAPD police Harleys were customized into choppers that were not ready when filming the Mardi Gras in New Orleans in early 1968.
+Hopper had assembled a team of celebrity photographers that used hand-held 16mm cameras, and Corman/AIP were reluctant to finance a film directed in such a way by Hopper.
+The production then was restarted with backing from the Monkees showrunners, Bob Rafelson and Bert Schneider, who succeeded in getting money from Columbia Pictures.
+The producers also insisted on Jack Nicholson as Hanson, and also to have somebody to keep an eye on Hopper's directing.

+With an experienced crew and László Kovács as cinematographer, Hopper filmed the cross-country road trip depicted almost entirely on location.
 Fonda had secured funding of around $360,000, largely based on the fact he knew that it was the budget Roger Corman needed to make The Wild Angels.
 The guitarist and composer Robbie Robertson, of The Band, was so moved by an advance screening that he approached Fonda and tried to convince him to let him write a complete score, even though the film was nearly due for wide release.
 Fonda declined the offer, instead using Steppenwolf's "Born to Be Wild", Bob Dylan's "It's Alright, Ma (I'm Only Bleeding)" sung by The Byrds' Roger McGuinn, and Robertson's own composition "The Weight", performed by The Band, among many other tracks.

 The film was released to international success.
 Jack Nicholson was nominated for a Best Supporting Actor Oscar.
 Fonda, Hopper and Southern were nominated for the Academy Award for Best Original Screenplay.
-The film grossed over $40 million.
+The film grossed more than $40 million.